 Abuse comes in many forms: verbal, emotional, spiritual, physical, and sexual.
 Abuse during childhood is the most devastating form of abuse because it shapes the way a child views the world from then on.
 Childhood sexual abuse violates and distorts a person’s sexuality and identity.
 It is also the betrayal of trust, since most abuse comes from an adult the child trusted.
 Abuse affects the victim’s self-worth and often creates huge barriers in future relationships.

 But there is much good news for victims of abuse.
 God does not see us in light of the abuse.
-He sees what He created.
-He placed in each human soul a part of Himself (Genesis 1:27) and is jealous to see that reflected back to Him.
+He sees what He created: persons individually made in the image of God (Genesis 1:27).
 He is eager to restore us to the purpose for which He created us.
 Because God designed us, He is the only One who can define us.
 Nothing can steal that definition.
 No abuse, sin, mistake, or tragedy is strong enough to override what God has declared to be true.
 We can choose to defy Him, reject His offer of restoration, and walk away from His gift of eternal life (John 3:16–18).
 But when we allow Him to work in us, surrendering ourselves to the One who loves us best, beauty can spring from ashes.

 Second Corinthians 5:17 says that those who are “in Christ” are new creatures.
 The old is gone, and all things are being made new.
 Abuse victims often feel that they are damaged goods, especially in cases of rape or molestation.
 Victims feel dirty and imagine that God sees them that way, too.
 They may even harbor deep hatred for the younger version of themselves that allowed such victimization to occur.
 But God’s Word says that we are all broken and dirty in some form (Romans 3:10, 23).
 If His evaluation of us depended upon our being whole and presentable, no one would make the cut.
 Salvation through faith in Christ gives us a fresh start.
 He takes all that abuse upon Himself and pays for it.
 In exchange, He gives us His righteousness, His life, and His name (2 Corinthians 5:21; Isaiah 53:3–7).